Competitive Programming Guides

 4. Try to balance time & memory in the code

-5. Use bitset instead of boolean array to optimize memory
+5. Use bitset or vector<bool> instead of boolean array to optimize memory

 6. Use fast i/o (ios::sync_with_stdio(0),cin.tie(0),cout.tie(0) in C++) and replace endl with '\n'